 Charles is a specialist barrister in the fields of personal injury, clinical negligence, civil procedure and related insurance issues.
-He sits as a Deputy Queen’s Bench Master in the High Court and as a Deputy District Judge in the County Courts on the South Eastern Circuit and is an appointed panel member of the Bar Disciplinary Tribunal.
+He sits as a Recorder and a Deputy QB Master and is an appointed panel member of the Bar Disciplinary Tribunal.

 Charles is recommended in both Legal 500 and Chambers UK for Personal Injury.
 He is also ranked in Chambers UK for Clinical Negligence.